dxc-technology/DXC-Industrialized-AI-Starter/PyPi-docs/docs/contributing_guide.md

 ### Security issue notifications
 If you discover a potential security issue in this project we ask that you notify DXC Technology Security via email.
-Please do **not** create a public github issue
+Please do **not** create a public GitHub issue.